Bio.Align package

 • score - The alignment score.

-Infer the coordinates from a printed alignment.
+Infer the coordinates from a printed alignment (DEPRECATED).

 This method is primarily employed in Biopython’s alignment parsers, though it may be useful for other purposes.